Tapellaria: Description

-The asci are broad and club-shaped and conform to the Pilocarpaceae type: their walls stain a vivid blue in iodine, and the upper cap is thickened and deeply amyloid, pierced by a narrow axial column.
+The asci are broad and club-shaped and conform to the Ectolechiaceae type: their walls stain a vivid blue in iodine, and the upper cap is thickened and deeply amyloid, pierced by a narrow axial column.
 Each ascus contains one to eight colourless ascospores, either with several cross-walls (transversely septate) or with both cross- and longitudinal walls forming a brick-like pattern; the spores are ellipsoid to cylindrical and lack any gelatinous envelope.